• Skip to main content

 What is the best bread for stuffing?

 When it comes to classic stuffing, you can't go wrong with a bakery fresh loaf of French bread, sourdough, Italian bread, or herbed bread.
-You can also use brioche, challah, a baguette, or even homemade croutons.
+You can also use brioche, challah, a baguette, beer bread, or even homemade croutons.

 How to make stuffing